jmratwork/riskmanagementrita-crcz/README.md

 Recommended workflow:

-1. Open a terminal in the KYPO interface and first connect to the main analyst machine (`bank-analyst` or `corp-workstation`).
+1. Open a terminal in the CRCZ interface and first connect to the main analyst machine (`bank-analyst` or `corp-workstation`).
 2. From there, access the remaining scenario machines with `ssh`.
 3. Refer to the exercise guide in the `content/` folder (`exercise1.md` or `exercise2.md`).
 4. Save notes and evidence in your home directory (`/home/debian`) or in the location specified by the course.